Snoop Dogg spokesperson calls sexual assault allegations 'meritless' | Entertainment

 An unidentified woman has filed a civil lawsuit that accuses American rapper Snoop Dogg of sexual assault and battery after she attended one of his concerts in 2013, allegations the musician's spokesperson called a meritless "shakedown."
 The lawsuit was filed on Wednesday, days before Snoop Dogg is set to perform https://www.reuters.com/article/us-football-nfl-superbowl-halftime-idCAKBN2KF2IH at the Super Bowl halftime show with other hip-hop artists near Los Angeles.

-The woman was identified as Jane Doe and described as a dancer, model, host and actress who had worked with Snoop Dogg.
+The woman was identified as Jane Doe and described as a dancer, model, host and actress who had worked with Snoop Dogg, though his spokesperson said she never worked for the artist.
 In the lawsuit filed in the Central District of California against Calvin Broadus aka Snoop Dogg, the woman said Snoop Dogg entered a bathroom she was using, forced her to perform oral sex and masturbated in front of her.

 "Plaintiff found herself thinking about her job security if she displeased Defendant Snoop Dogg," the complaint said.
 "Plaintiff felt pressured by defendant Snoop Dogg due to his dominance, and his position of power over her, including his ability to hire and fire her and ensure that she would never be hired in his industry again."
 A spokesperson for Snoop Dogg said the musician "has never had any sexual encounter" with the woman and the allegations were "simply meritless."